Heart disease and stroke kill 32,000 women in Canada annually, but most women are unaware of the threat.

 - Peripartum cardiomyopathy (PPCM) is a rare form of cardiomyopathy that occurs in pregnant women and recent mothers, and is often misdiagnosed.
 PPCM causes your heart to become larger around the time of your delivery.
 This enlargement weakens your heart muscle and makes pumping blood more difficult.
 When your blood can’t circulate well enough to support vital organs, it can lead to heart failure.
 Learn more about PPCM.

 Menopause is a time when a woman stops having menstrual cycles.
 Your risk of heart disease and stroke increases after menopause.
+If you have early onset menopause, your risk is higher.
 Before and after menopause, you may experience:

 - An increase in total blood cholesterol, low density lipoprotein cholesterol (LDL or ‘bad’ cholesterol) and triglyceride levels